anhkhoa706/VL-FOG/training_guide.md

 - `data/train_df.csv`: CSV listing the best training set (file_name, risk, etc.)
 - `data/val_df.csv`: CSV listing the best validation set

-If you want to reproduce the better results, use these files for training and validation.
+If you want to reproduce the best results, use these files for training and validation.

 ---